dr-jam/CameraControlExercise/README.md

 ## Stage 1 - position lock: `PositionLockCameraController.cs`

-This camera controller should always be centered on the Player `GameObject`.
+This camera controller should always be centered on the `GameObject` referenced by the `target` member variable.
 There are no additional fields to be serialized and usable in the inspector.

 Your controller should draw a 5 by 5 unit cross in the center of the screen when `DrawLogic` is true.